Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 In the spirit of Leggett \cite{PhysRevLett.25.1543}, we perform a variational calculation for a phase profile $\varphi(\vec{r})$ that depends separately on $x$ or $y$ only.
 We can then bound the eigenvalues of $\mathbf{D}_{\mathrm{s}}$ by looking at the largest and smallest values (as a function of $\theta$) of either of the quantities

-There are three directions in which each of these quantities vanish, which coincide with the angles at which one of the three ordering momenta is perpendicular to the corresponding direction.
+There are three directions in which $A^{xx}$ and $A^{yy}$ vanish, which coincide with the angles at which one of the three ordering momenta is perpendicular to the $x$ and $y$ directions, respectively.
 Meanwhile, the largest eigenvalue is at most $4 b \moatMomentum^{2} n$, precisely half of the longitudinal stiffness of the FF case.

 Altogether, these results imply that the superfluid response of a condensate on a moat band can be very different from that of a traditional BEC.
 The FF phase, while spatially homogeneous like a normal zero-momentum BEC, exhibits a highly anisotropic superfluid behavior whose directional dependence is dictated by the ordering momentum of the many-body wave function.
 More precisely, the superfluid current is maximal along the direction specified by $\vec{q}$ and vanishes in the perpendicular direction.
 Similarly, in the triangle phase, the superfluid flow vanishes in the three directions perpendicular to one of the ordering momenta and becomes maximal in between.